hasinthaindrajee/mdtester/transactions.md

 ```

 ### onabort
-Onabort also is a function pointer which points towards a developper developed function with a string argument which is the transaction ID.
-This function will be executed upon aborting the transaction.
+Onabort also is a function pointer which points towards a function with a string argument which is the `transaction ID`.
+This function will be executed upon aborting the `transaction`.
 ```
     function onFailure(string id) {
        io:println("Transaction aborted after retrying 4 times.
 Transaction id: " + id);